gura-lang/gura-lang.github.io/library-reference/chapter-06.md

 <p>
 <div><strong style="text-decoration:underline">stream#readtext</strong></div>
 <div style="margin-bottom:1em"><code>stream#readtext() {block?}</code></div>
 Reads the whole data in the stream as a text sequence and returns a <code>string</code> instance that contains it.
-This method decodes character codes in the stream using <code>codec</code> specified when the <code>stream</code> instance is created.
+This method decodes character codes in the stream using <code>codec</code> instance that is specified when the <code>stream</code> instance is created.
 </p>
 <p>
 If <code>block</code> is specified, it would be evaluated with a block parameter <code>|text:string|</code>, where <code>text</code> is the created instance.
 In this case, the block's result would become the function's returned value.